Fayen d'Evie, Luke Duncan King, Benjamin Baker and Leila Doneo Baptist

 Luke Duncan King is a visual artist, whose practice is grounded in printmaking & drawing, but extends into video, performance and other artforms.
 He has an interest in collaboration, and has performed or co-created works with choreographers, dancers, performers, filmmakers and other visual artists, in public and private museums and galleries.
 Luke is a co-founder with Geoff Riding of Magic Hands, which teaches Deaf-led classes in beginner and intermediate Auslan.

-Benjamin Baker is a multi-disciplinary artist working in Narrm/Melbourne.
-Their work encompasses painting and performance.
-Benjamin began volunteering at West Space in 2016, and took up a paid position as Gallery Assistant in 2020.
-Benjamin is an active member of the arts community, and is on the management committee at Trocadero Art Space in Footscray.
+Benjamin Baker is a Naarm/Melbourne based artist, working across painting and installation.
+Benjamin began at West Space as a volunteer in 2016, before becoming a member of staff in 2020.
+As an active member of the arts community, they also sit on the steering committee of Trocadero Projects.

 Leila Doneo Baptist is an undisciplined artist with Asian-Middle Eastern-Australian ancestry, who grew up on Djugun-Yawuru land in Western Australia.
 Their work is informed by dispersed mixed-race histories with a focus on creative practice as an opportunity for relational connection, decolonial healing and what it means to be speaking from a settler-immigrant positionality on stolen land.
 Leila currently lives and works in Naarm-Melbourne.